melonproject-archive/documentation/chapters/fund.md

 This function creates shares commensurate with all fees stored in the `Fee[]` state variable array.
 &nbsp;

+`function rewardManagementFee() public`

+This public function calculates, creates and allocates the quantity of shares currently due as the management fee.
+&nbsp;

+`function performanceFeeAmount() public view returns (uint)`

+This public view function calculates and returns the quantity of shares currently due as the performance fee.
+&nbsp;

-## FixedManagementFee.sol
+## ManagementFee.sol

 #### Description

-The FixedManagementFee contract contains the complete business logic for the creation of fund shares based on assets managed over a specified time period.
+The ManagementFee contract contains the complete business logic for the creation of fund shares based on assets managed over a specified time period.
 &nbsp;

 #### Inherits from